mehrdadalmasi2020/knowledge-graph-Ontology-health-medical-history-L/README.md

 ---

+### Large files note
+Some intermediate artifacts and the notebook itself are very large.
+To stay within GitHub size limits:

+- **Notebook**:
+  `MedicalOntology-Code.zip` contains the full Jupyter notebook (`MedicalOntology-Code.ipynb`, ~29 MB).
+  Please unzip it locally to open the notebook in Jupyter or VS Code.

+- **NER cache**:
+  `biobert_entities - a few rows.json` contains **only a small sample** of the full NER cache
+  (the original file was ~360 MB).
+Running Cell 1 of the notebook will regenerate the full file.

+- **Relations**:
+  `relations_qwen2.5_32b-instruct.zip` and `relations_clean.zip` are compressed versions of
+  large relation CSVs.
+Unzip them before use.

+- **Other omitted artifacts**:
+  Files like `raw_texts.json` are not included due to their size but can be regenerated
+  by running the notebook end-to-end.

+This keeps the repository lightweight and anonymous, while still providing working examples of the outputs.
+---

 ## Data flow & Outputs (by cell)

 ### 🧩 Cell 1 — NER + Relation Extraction (streamed per document)